GTM Strategy for Startups: From First Customers to Scale

 You're ready for your first sales hire when you can answer "yes" to all of the following:

-- You've closed at least 10–20 customers yourself.
-You need enough data points to know what a good deal looks like, what the sales process involves, and what your win/loss patterns are.
+- You've closed 10–20 customers yourself.
+Enough data points to know what a good deal looks like and what your win/loss patterns are.

 - You have enough runway.
-A sales hire typically takes 3–6 months to become productive.
-You need the runway to support that ramp period without panicking.
+A sales hire typically takes 3–6 months to ramp.
+You need the runway to absorb that without panicking.

 What profile to hire

-The profile you need depends on your GTM motion and your stage.
-Here's the framework:
+The profile you need depends on your GTM motion and stage.

-For outbound-led startups (ACV greater than 10K): Hire a full-cycle Account Executive (AE) with startup experience, not a senior enterprise closer.
-You need someone comfortable doing their own prospecting, running discovery calls, giving demos, and closing deals.
-Enterprise AEs from big companies often struggle in startups because they're used to having SDRs, sales engineers, solution architects, and marketing teams supporting them.
+For outbound-led startups (ACV >10K): Hire a full-cycle AE with startup experience, not a senior enterprise closer.
+You need someone comfortable doing their own prospecting, discovery, demos, and close.
+Enterprise AEs often struggle in startups because they're used to SDRs, sales engineers, and marketing teams supporting them.

-For product-led startups: Your first "sales" hire might actually be a product-led sales specialist — someone who identifies high-potential free users or trial accounts and helps them upgrade to paid plans.
-This role is part customer success, part sales, and it requires someone who understands the product deeply.
+For product-led startups: Your first "sales" hire is often a product-led sales specialist — someone who identifies high-potential free or trial users and helps them upgrade.
+Part CS, part sales, requiring deep product knowledge.

-For lower-ACV startups (below 10K): Consider hiring an SDR first rather than a full-cycle rep. SDRs can handle the top of funnel (prospecting and qualification) while the founder continues to close deals.
-This extends the founder-led sales phase while adding capacity where it's most needed.
+For lower-ACV startups (<10K): Consider fractional SDR services before a full-cycle rep. SDRs handle top of funnel while the founder keeps closing, extending founder-led sales while adding capacity where it's needed.

 What to look for

 - Startup experience.
 Not optional.
-Selling at a startup is categorically different from selling at an established company.
-You need someone who's comfortable with ambiguity, willing to build their own tools, and energised by the chaos.
+Selling at a startup requires comfort with ambiguity and willingness to build their own tools.

 - Coachability.
-Your sales process will change frequently in the early days.
-You need someone who adapts quickly, takes feedback well, and contributes to process improvement rather than rigidly following a playbook from their last company.
+Your process will change frequently.
+You need someone who adapts and contributes rather than rigidly following a playbook from their last company.

 - Curiosity about the market.
-The best early sales hires are genuinely interested in the problem space.
-They read about it, ask smart questions, and develop their own point of view.
-This curiosity drives the kind of consultative selling that wins deals in competitive markets.
+The best early hires are genuinely interested in the problem space and develop their own point of view.

 - Self-sufficiency.
-There is no sales operations team.
-There is no marketing team generating leads.
-There might not even be a CRM configured properly.
-Your first hire needs to be comfortable building as they go.
+No sales ops team, no marketing team generating leads.
+Your first hire builds as they go.

 Setting them up for success

-- Spend their first two weeks selling together.
-Have them shadow your calls, then co-sell, then gradually take over.
-Don't just hand them a login and wish them luck.
+- Sell together for two weeks.
+Shadow, then co-sell, then gradually take over.
+Don't hand them a login and wish them luck.

 - Provide a documented playbook.
-Even a rough one — ICP, messaging, common objections, competitive positioning, sales stages, pricing guidelines.
-This saves weeks of trial and error.
+Even rough — ICP, messaging, objections, positioning, stages, pricing.
+Saves weeks of trial and error.

 - Set realistic ramp expectations.
-Month one is learning.
-Months two and three are pipeline building.
-Months four through six are when you should see closed deals.
-Expecting revenue in month one will create pressure that leads to bad selling habits.
+Month 1: learning.
+Months 2–3: pipeline building.
+Months 4–6: closed deals.
+Expecting revenue in month one creates pressure that produces bad selling habits.

 - Create a feedback loop.
-Meet weekly to review their pipeline, discuss deals, and refine the process together.
-Your first sales hire should make the playbook better, not just execute it.
+Meet weekly to review pipeline and refine the process.
+Your first hire should improve the playbook, not just execute it.

 Building a Repeatable Process